|White Oak River, Three Miles North of Swansboro, NC|

 We were driving back from church recently and had stopped at one of our area's few stoplights.
 As we stopped, a big truck towing a large boat ran the red light.
 The light was red before he even got near the intersection.
 The first thought that came to mind was one of my mother's favorite sayings, "Who raised those folks?"

-Mother believed that you needed to learn certain things while you were growing up and that it was the parents job to make sure children took those lessons to heart.
+Mother believed that you needed to learn certain things while you were growing up and that it was the parent's job to make sure children took those lessons to heart.

-Having a proper respect for authority was near the top of her list as was knowing how to properly hold you knife and fork especially when cutting meat.
+Having proper respect for authority was near the top of her list as was knowing how to properly hold you knife and fork especially when cutting meat.

 There were some other things that drove her crazy.
 One was people who littered.
 Seeing someone heave trash out of their car offended her sensibilities and inevitably brought the comment that the people doing the littering did not have a proper upbringing.
+My mother would not tolerate name-calling or lying.
+Those were things that people who were raised properly just did not do.

 As we finished our drive home from church, I noticed that the state or county had cut the grass alongside Peletier Loop, one of the rural roads leading to home.
 Normally mowing the grass makes things look better, but in this case the road looked worse because the mowing just chewed up all the trash that people had thrown out of their cars.